aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### CONCLUSION

 BRs should remain **pristine**, unsullied by concerns like UI or DB.
 BRs should be **the most independent and reusable code** in the system.

+### CHAPTER 21.
+SCREAMING ARCHITECTURE

+When you see the blueprints of a building, its architecture screams "House" / "Library" / "Hospital".

+So what does the architecture of your app scream?
+When you look at the top level directory structure and SC files do they scream "Health care system", or "Accounting system", or "Inventory management system"?
+Or do they scream "Rails", or "Django", or "ASP"?